Aku anak Malaysia dan ini Tanahairku (I am a Malaysian and this is my homeland).

 On Thursday, July 27, 2017, into my 5th year with GG, all that changed because of an encounter with an extraordinary bunch of youth.

-I had the privilege of joining our Youth Services team to run our life skills program for youth in a Sekolah Tunas Bakti (STB), an Approved School, in Sabah.
+I had the privilege of joining our Youth Services team to run our life skills program for youth in a Sekolah Tunas Bakti (STB), an Approved School.
 Approved schools are established by the Welfare Department of Malaysia (JKM) under Section 65 of The Child Act 2001 to house youth that have committed underaged crime or have been sent there by court order because they are deemed out of control by guardians.
 Their ages range from 12 to 19.
 It is a correctional facility where they are not allowed to leave for 3 years but can be released early for good behavior.

 Through RISE, a character building & leadership module, Duit Right*, a financial literacy program (created in partnership with Prudential Assurance Malaysia Berhad), and XLR8* a computer literacy program (created in partnership with Microsoft Malaysia), we had the privilege of working with and mentoring all the youth at the STB.

 Right from the start, I was completely disarmed because of a language handicap.
 All programs were conducted fully in Bahasa Malaysia.
 While English is my first language, my Bahasa Malaysia vocabulary barely gets me by ordering food at a local Mamak.
 I knew I could not hide behind my English.

 I was assigned to mentor a group of 7 boys.
 A gregarious and rambunctious bunch whose names I took a while to remember, but now, I don't think I'll ever forget.